TrellixVulnTeam/cz3003ssadBack_CNGK/README.md

 * Returns all crisis where attribute 'approved' = True in JSON format

+**getPublicApprovedCrisis**

+* Returns all crisis where attribute 'approved' = True in JSON format only when in crisis mode

 **getUnapprovedCrisis**

 * Returns all crisis where attribute 'approved' = False in JSON format